rbi-international/GenerativeAI_Level_2_application/README.md

 Credits
 These applications were created as part of a learning project.
 Special thanks to:

-Subscribe to "dswithbappy [dswithbappy](https://www.youtube.com/@dswithbappy)" for more tutorials and guidance on building LLM applications with LangChain and Streamlit.
+Subscribe to [dswithbappy](https://www.youtube.com/@dswithbappy) for more tutorials and guidance on building LLM applications with LangChain and Streamlit.
 The original content that inspired these applications can be found on this channel.
 LangChain for providing the framework
 Streamlit for the web application framework
 OpenAI for the language models